n4demo/learn-to-run-apps-on-AKS/README-step3.md

 - Apply ENVIRONMENT variable whose value can be read by the CONTAINER
 - Add a BUSYBOX sidecar container

-5. Copy the code below to an editor and perform a search and replace on firstname to your name.
+5. Copy the code below to an editor and perform a search and replace on test to your name.

 ## Edit the DEPLOYMENT yaml text file using the AZ CLI online editor {}.

-6. Open the deployment yaml file (firstname-deploy.yaml) by first clicking the icon for the AZ CLI editor {} and then pasting over the new code.
+6. Open the deployment yaml file (test-deploy.yaml) by first clicking the icon for the AZ CLI editor {} and then pasting over the new code.

 ```
 apiVersion: apps/v1
 kind: Deployment
 metadata:
   labels:
-    app: firstname-deploy
+    app: test-deploy
-  name: firstname-deploy
+  name: test-deploy
-  namespace: firstname
+  namespace: test
 spec:
   replicas: 1
   selector:
     matchLabels:
-      app: firstname-deploy
+      app: test-deploy
   strategy: {}
   template:
     metadata:
       labels:
-        app: firstname-deploy
+        app: test-deploy
     spec:
-      serviceAccountName: firstname-sa
+      serviceAccountName: test-sa
       automountServiceAccountToken: false
       containers:
       - image: busybox